A Bayesian Approach for Characterizing and Mitigating Gate and Measurement Errors: Experiments

 \subsubsection{Construction of Error Filter}

-In order to infer measurement error parameters in every single qubit, that is, $\ezi,\eoi$ for $i \in \{0,1,2,3,4\}$, in \texttt{ibmqx2}, we consider the circuit in Figure~\ref{fig:testing-circ-H} where $H$ is the Hadamard gate for each qubit.
-Theoretically, measurement outcome of $H\ket{0}$ is invariant under bit-flip and phase-flip errors, so in this case only measurement error affects the distribution of measurement outputs and we do not infer gate error rate $\eg$.
-The testing circuit is run for $1024 \times 128$ times where the fraction of measuring $0$ in each ensemble consisting of $1024$ runs gives one estimated probability of measuring $0$ from the testing circuit.
-So in total we have $128$ data points.
-For qubit $i$, the prior $(\ezi,\eoi) \subseteq (0,1) \times (0,1)$ are random number from truncated normal distribution $N(\ezi^0,0.1)$ and $N(\eoi^0,0.1)$, respectively, where $\ezi^0$ and $\eoi^0$ are corresponding values provided by IBM in Qiskit API \texttt{IBMQbackend.properties()} after the daily calibration.
-Then, we use Algorithm \ref{alg:noise_params} to generate the posteriors.
+We use the circuit in Figure~\ref{fig:testing-circ-H} to infer measurement error parameters in every single qubit, i.e., $\ezi,\eoi$ for $i \in \{1,2,3,4\}$ on \texttt{ibmqx2}.
+Here, $H$ is the Hadamard gate for each qubit.
+Theoretically, the observed results of $H\ket{0}$ is invariant under bit-flip and phase-flip errors.
+Consequently, in this case, only the measurement error affects the distribution of measurement outputs, and we do not infer gate error rate $\eg$.
+The testing circuit is executed for $1024 \times 128$ times, where the fraction of measuring $0$ in each ensemble consisting of $1024$ runs provides estimated probability of measuring $0$ from the testing circuit.
+Thus, we have $128$ data points in total, i.e., $L=128$ in Algorithm~\ref{alg:noise_params} or $J=128$ in Algorithm~\ref{alg:std-Bayesian}.
+For qubit $i$, the prior $(\ezi,\eoi) \subseteq (0,1) \times (0,1)$ are random number from truncated normal distribution $N(\ezi^0,0.1^2)$ and $N(\eoi^0,0.1^2)$, respectively, where $\ezi^0$ and $\eoi^0$ are corresponding values provided by IBM in Qiskit API \texttt{IBMQbackend.properties()} after the daily calibration.
+Then, we use Algorithm~\ref{alg:noise_params} to generate the posterior distributions.
+We note that in this test, the results by the consistent Bayesian is very close to the standard Bayesian, so we present the former only.

+Figure~\ref{fig:p0p1} displays the joint and marginal distribution of posterior distributions of error model parameters for qubits 1-4 using the consistent Bayesian approach.
+Using these posterior distributions of error model parameters, we can compute the posterior distribution of the QoI by substituting samples of these distributions in the forward model $Q$.
+Figure~\ref{fig:QoI} shows that these posteriors of the QoI, denoted as $\pi_{\mathcal{D}}^{Q(\text{post})}$, approximate the distribution of the observed data $\pi_{\mathcal{D}}^{\text{obs}}$ very well.

-Figure~\ref{fig:QoI} shows that our posteriors approximate the QoI, i.e., the probability of measuring $0$, quite well as the almost coincide with the data collected from the device.
-Tables \ref{tab:QoI} presents the Kullback–Leibler divergence between two Gaussian KDE for each qubit in Figure \ref{fig:QoI}, which provides a quantitative comparison to illustrate the accuracy of our error model.
+For a more quantitative comparison, we list the posterior mean and the maximum \emph{a posteriori} probability (MAP) in Table~\ref{tab:QoI}.
+We can see, in general, $\eoi$ is higher than $\ezi$, which is consistent with the description in~\cite{Hicks2021}.
+Also, Tables~\ref{tab:QoI} presents the Kullback–Leibler (KL) divergence between PDFs of the observed data $\pi_{\mathcal{D}}^{\text{obs}}$ and the posterior distribution of the QoI $\pi_{\mathcal{D}}^{Q(\text{post})}$ for each qubit in Figure~\ref{fig:QoI}, which illustrates the accuracy of our error model.